rainwyr/IST590/Lab10.md

 Read the story at https://medium.com/@N/how-i-lost-my-50-000-twitter-username-24eb09e026dd.
 Write a brief summary of what happened and why it happened.

-## Challenge 3 - Phishing Emails

-Follow **Lab** Milestone 2.
-Send a phishing email to Rain's throwaway email: anupdateadaykeepsthehackeraway@gmail.com using one of the available templates.

-Details:

-* You should probably read Milestone 0 and 1 to get set up for Milestone 2
-* Include your name in the subject line so I can give you points without opening your email (who knows what you are sending me)

-## Challenge 4 - Phishing Websites
+## Challenge 3 - Phishing Websites

 Follow **Lab** Milestone 3.
 Screenshot the fake website and your harvested credentials.